Warning Signs in Your Medical History

 We will take a complete medical history to determine whether you have other medical conditions that may put you at increased risk for TMJ, such as rheumatoid arthritis, lupus, or irritable bowel syndrome (IBS).

-We will also talk to you about your pain.
-You have the most experience with your jaw pain, which makes you the expert on it.
+At our Detroit TMJ office, we will also talk to you about your pain.
+You have the most experience with your jaw discomfort, which makes you the expert on it.
 And because TMJ is a highly individual condition, we will listen carefully to your description of your pain.
 We’re especially interested in when it started, whether it’s a continuous pain, intermittent, related to jaw motion, or if you’ve just experienced it once.
 We want to know whether your pain limits your activities or not.

 We’ll also ask about related symptoms, such as jaw sounds, headaches, ear pain, or ringing in the ears.
 In addition to physical symptoms, we’ll ask about psychological symptoms, such as might be related to depression or anxiety.
 We’ll ask about symptoms that may or may not be related to your TMJ to make sure that you don’t have other conditions that could be confused with TMJ or might be related, such as sleep apnea.